An extensive guide to the best breakfast you could have in Spain

 If you are looking for some breakfast egg recipes, you should definitely prepare pan-fried eggs with potatoes.

-As with most Spanish breakfast foods, you just need to use some great olive oil to fry the ingredients all together and make the most of each bite.
+As with most Spanish breakfast foods, you just need to use some excellent olive oil to fry the ingredients all together and make the most of each bite.

 6. Migas